mmacgilvray18/Phospho_Network/README.md

    once anaconda has been downloaded the required libraries may be installed using:

-   conda install -c anaconda biopython=1.68 conda install panda=0.19.2 conda install numpy=1.11.0 conda install jupyter=1.0.0
+   *conda install -c anaconda biopython=1.68
+   *conda install panda=0.19.2
+   *conda install numpy=1.11.0
+   *conda install jupyter=1.0.0

 ## Ways to run pipeline

+### Clone git repository
+   * open a terminal git clone https://github.com/mmacgilvray18/Phospho_Network.git

 1. Use the provided ipython notebook, Phospho_Network.ipynb.
 This is an ipython notebook generated using jupyter notebook.

-   The setup goes as follows:

-   * open a terminal git clone https://github.com/mmacgilvray18/Phospho_Network.git
+   cd to the git repository, the notebook is setup to be run from that directory.

+2. Using the terminal run 'jupyter notebook' in that directory.
+This will open a web browser w/ a page showing the directory contents.
+Click on Phospho_Network.ipynb which opens another page showing the script.

+3. Follow the script and change any input and output names.
+All output directories and files will be created in your current directory.

 ## Scripts
 ************************************************************************